Moving cross-country can be a thrilling experience, but let’s be honest: it can also be overwhelming.

 Moving companies in New York will charge you for an in-home estimate but at FlatRate, you can get a free quote over the phone or at an in-home appointment at any time.

 The best part?
 The price you get during your free quote will remain the same until the end of your move as long as your inventory doesn’t change — our guaranteed flat rate covers all extra costs, travel, and labor fees and protects you from surprise expenses.
 The sooner you get an estimate, the faster you will know the size of your inventory and how much it will cost to transport everything to your new home.

 Moving long distances is the perfect opportunity to reconsider your inventory and figure out what’s worth bringing with you or not.
 Take the time to go through your belongings and decide what items are essential and what could be donated or left behind — the more items you ship, the more expensive your move will be.

 FlatRate has partnered with The Salvation Army for years to facilitate the donation process for our clients: with our UpCycle program, you will receive designated moving boxes that can be used for donation and our team of movers will drop them off at the closest facility after they pick up your items.

 4. Look For Insurance Options

-Considering insurance is always an important decision when moving long distance.
+Considering insurance is always an important decision when moving long distances.
 Whether you have dozens of valuable items or not, it is crucial to be aware of what your insurance does and does not cover and what is included with your moving company.